 If you want to receive your refund faster, you may wish to sign up for e-file and direct deposit, which allows you to receive your refund directly into your bank account.

 This service on the site is useful for checking the status of Form 1040X, an Amended U.S. Individual Income Tax Return.
-Remember, it can take up to three weeks for it to show up in the online system.
-In order to access this information, you will need a social security number, your zip code, and your date of birth.
+Remember, it can take up to three weeks for an amended return to show up in the online system.
+In order to access this information, you will need your social security number, zip code, and date of birth.

 In this portal of IRS.gov, you can get Form 1040-series transcripts, as well as your prior year’s Adjusted Gross Income (AGI).

 The two main functions in this section of the site are paying taxes owed and checking your balance and payment history.
-If you want to pay your taxes, you can send a deposit from your bank account for free, as well as pay with an approved payment processor, but a fee will be charged.
-If you wish to view your balance and payment history, you can do so online.
+If you want to pay your taxes, you can send a deposit from your bank account for free, as well as pay with an approved payment processor, but a fee will be charged for using the latter option.
+If you wish to view your balance and payment history, you can easily do so online.

-All businesses are required to have an Employer Identification Number (EIN) (sometimes also referred to as a Federal Tax Identification Number) and you can apply for it in this section of the website.
-IRS offers the EIN application as a free service, which enables you to get your EIN immediately.
+All businesses are required to have an Employer Identification Number (EIN) – sometimes also referred to as a Federal Tax Identification Number – and you can apply for it in this section of the website.
+The IRS offers the EIN application as a free service, which enables you to get your EIN immediately.

 The list of Foreign Financial Institutions (FFI) is a database that contains all names of the financial institutions that are registered with FATCA and who have a global intermediary identification number (GIIN).
-The tool allows you to both search and download information.
+The tool allows you to both search and download information about such institutions.

-The eight resources above are likely the most useful for most people; however, there are several other tools worth mentioning as well.
-These include Form 1040, tax returns for single and joint filers with no dependents (1040-EZ), the employee withdrawing allowance certificate (W-4), and a withholding calculator.
+The eight resources above are likely the most frequently used by most people.
+However, there are several other tools worth mentioning as well.
+These include Form 1040, tax returns for single and joint filers with no dependents (1040-EZ), the employee withdrawing allowance certificate (W-4), and a tax withholding calculator.